De-SoftwareMeesters/WinForms_Utilities/README.md

 git clone https://github.com/De-SoftwareMeesters/winforms-utilities.git
 ````

-Then include the relevant `.cs` files from the `Shared.Windows.UI` namespace in your project.
+Then include the relevant `.cs` files from the `SoftwareMeesters.Windows.UI` namespace in your project.

 ---